SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/README.md

 # System (Main) Component

-We called this the System but because all is inside a directory called Main, the project recognizes Main as the name of the component.
-It is possible to change the folder name but it requires some special work that would be more complex that worth doing at this point.
+We called this the System but because all this is inside a directory called Main, the project recognizes Main as the name of the component.
+It is possible to change the folder name but this requires some special work that would be more complex and not worth doing at this point.
+Main is set as the default name of the primary component.

 The system is made up of one object and three tasks.
 This object is a singleton and has no destructor.
 The system can only be restarted upon a full shutdown and reboot of the hardware.